RunestoneInteractive/RunestoneComponents/README.md

 Quick Start
 -----------

 Until I get this tested well enough to push onto ``pypi.python.org`` You can install everything you need with one simple command!
 (Although I recommend that you first create a virtual environment for your work.)
+Python 2.7.x is required, I have not yet made the directives Python3 compatible.
+Working on it.

 ```
 pip install runestone